RakhithJK/wazuh-wazuh-qa-wiki/Issue-Template.md

           **Format:** [Type of test][Module][Issue] Brief Description
 2. `Description`: The description must be precise indicating what was detected, you can also add information on the cause of the failure if you have information about it.
+3. `Related Issue`: In This section add the related issue numbers.
-3. `Details of environment`: In this section considered add all the information related to the environment.
+4. `Details of environment`: In this section considered add all the information related to the environment.
     <table>
         <tbody>
 	<tr>